rvj07ai/EV/Object_Detection/code/yolo-5s-model/README.md

 Mean Average Precision : The Mean Average Precision or mAP score is calculated by taking the mean AP over all classes and/or over all IoU thresholds,
 - mAP@.5
 - mAP@[.5:.95]
-For this task , we have taken the mAP was averaged over both the object categories and all 10 IoU thresholds.
+For this task , we have taken the mAP that was averaged over both the object categories and all 10 IoU thresholds.
 As we can see below the mAP increased as training increased .
 Best mAP@.5 : 652
 Best mAP@[.5:.95]  : .348
 ![alt text](https://github.com/rvj07ai/EV/blob/main/Object_Detection/code/yolo-5s-model/runs/train/yolov5s_ev/results.png)